xbyrne/glq_mpia/README.md

 so if you can take advantage of a cluster that's better.
 The resulting files are stored in `downloading_data/img_files.tar.gz`, so you can just extract them from there.
---- Currently downloading img files on cluster, will need to tar and send back over to PC.
 ### Compile Images
-Run through `compile_imgs.ipynb`, which generates a .npz file containing a numpy array with 2747 images and the corresponding IDs; this file is `images.npz`, and also contains the COADD IDs in the same order.
+Run through `compile_imgs.ipynb`, which generates a .npz file containing a numpy array with 6690 images (not 6693 as 3 objects had bands whose image file threw a server error) in 5 bands and the corresponding IDs; this file is `images.npz`, and also contains the COADD IDs in the same order.

 ## Clustering Images using Contrastive Learning